apple/swift-nio-http2/README.md

 ### `swift-nio-http2` 1.x

-`swift-nio-http2` versions 1.x are a pure-Swift implementatation of the HTTP/2 protocol for SwiftNIO.
+`swift-nio-http2` versions 1.x are a pure-Swift implementation of the HTTP/2 protocol for SwiftNIO.
 It's part of the SwiftNIO 2 family of repositories and does not have any dependencies besides [`swift-nio`](https://github.com/apple/swift-nio) and Swift 5.
 As the latest version, it lives on the [`master`](https://github.com/apple/swift-nio-http2) branch.

 To depend on `swift-nio-http2`, put the following in the `dependencies` of your `Package.swift`: